nanobox-io/nanobox-docs/source/production/getting-started/nanoagent.html.md

 layout: prod
 ---

-Every Nanobox apps includes a 'nanoagent' service.
+Every Nanobox app includes a 'nanoagent' service.
 NanoAgent serves many purposes necessary for running your app as well as providing visibility into your app.
 Below is just a few of the things NanoAgent does:

 - Resource Usage Aggregation & Reporting
 - Log Aggregation & Historical Log Storage